-This is a 17-week program, consisting of classes 2 days per week for a total of 170 classroom/lab hours.
+This program is a 19-week program consisting of a total of 190 classroom/lab hours.
 In addition, students will complete a clinical component at a pre-arranged location that will consist of obtaining a minimum of 100 Venipunctures and 5 Dermal punctures.
 After successful completion of the course, students will be eligible and scheduled to take the NHA (National Healthcareer Association) Certified Phlebotomy Technician (CPT) national certification exam.